Average Reading Time: 4 minutes and 22 seconds

 - The Spring, Summer and Winter Seasonal Grocery Lists from my book, The 3-Season Diet, also available on my site for free.

-- *NEW* I am very excited to tell you about our new edition of the Colorado Cleanse book, available now.
+- The newest edition of the Colorado Cleanse book is available now!
 It is greatly expanded with a Seasonal Cookbook with over 85+ pages of detailed cleanse recipes with simple modifications for year-round enjoyment.
-I have been asked to write an Ayurvedic cookbook for years and it has finally arrived, The Colorado Cleanse 4.0 with Seasonal Cookbook.
+I have been asked to write an Ayurvedic cookbook for years and I finally did: Colorado Cleanse 4.0 + Seasonal Cookbook.

 If we were able to eat solely seasonal foods, we would not have to think about cleansing, but for many folks, it is quite a difficult task.
 It might look something like eating grains, meat, nuts, seeds and some fermented veggies in the winter, depending on where you lived.
 Spring would be more austere with root veggies and teas and early spring greens, and summer would come as a great relief with numerous veggies and fruits to choose from.